Work experience FAQs

 How can I verify a period of self-employment?

 Verification of self-employment must be obtained from an associate or client, preferably a licensed engineer or surveyor.
 You cannot verify your own self employment.
-Periods of unverified self-employment must be explained as part of the application process and will not apply when calculating the minimum number of years of experience required for licensure.
+Periods of time that cannot be verified should be marked as self verified.
+Self verified work is not considered as verified work and you will need to have at least some work that is verified in order to qualify for licensure.

 I am about to begin a new job.
 Should I include the work experience I expect to gain from it?